-This appliance is always in constant contact with water.
-Therefore, it is susceptible to mold.
-So you need a few tips for how to prevent mold when using a humidifier.
+Since it is in constant contact with water, you might want to know how to prevent mold when using a humidifier.

 It all boils down to how well you maintain the appliance.

 Mold is one of the most sinister indoor allergens.
 It can cause some serious issues with your health.

 If you let mold fester in your unit, it will be spread out with the mist.
 The presence of mold also indicates the presence of other bacteria.

 You want pure mist!
 You don’t want any sinister pathogens finding their way into your lungs.